element-foundation/construction-paper/construction-paper/Construction-Paper.md

 For example, if the market speculates the yETH position would hold an average of 15% APY over the next year, then the assumed redemption price of 1 eY:yETH would be equal to 0.15 ETH.
 As discussed in the [PTs Section](#2-principal-tokens), locked 0.15 ETH will sell at a discount, however, the discount on the eY:yETH would likely be higher than simply the opportunity lost due to the intrinsic risk of speculating its average yield.
 There is no way of knowing what this average yield will end up truly being.
 It could be less than 0.15 ETH.

 However, this pricing structure is naive.
 Other forces will impact the price.
 This paper will cover those details but not yet, as a better understanding of the protocol is needed first.
-The details of these market forces are discussed in detail in Sections [5](#5-market-forces) and [6](#6-future-of-the-element-protocol).
+The details of these market forces are discussed in Sections [5](#5-market-forces) and [6](#6-future-of-the-element-protocol).

 ### 3.2 Buying and Selling Opportunities for Yield Tokens
 YTs can be used as a way to buy or sell the yield rate of a position.